Structural adjustment: Imperialist Exploitation

+SAPs and their predecessors, including current Poverty Reduction Strategy Papers and IMF lending facilities such as the Extended Fund Facility, have been presented as voluntary agreements between states to address economic crises.
+However, critics argue that such characterization veils coercion.
+Though voluntarism and autonomy are championed, SAPs are conditional loans which require policy reforms such as currency devaluation, fiscal austerity, and trade liberalization, most often imposed upon countries in crises.
+The critique is that these countries had no choice but to accept the terms of SAPs, and that the adjustments work to benefit lenders more than borrowers.

+Historical cases such as Jamaica illustrate these power dynamics: Despite widespread resistance to IMF conditions in civil society and governance, adjustments were adopted following sanctions, capital fight, and declining investment.
+Critics interpret this as an example of how SAP adoption is often induced by coercion/necessity rather than free policy choice.

+Some scholars have linked these dynamics to broader theories of global inequality such as post-colonialism.
+Under this view, coercing ex-colonies into deregulating their economies is viewed as a continuation of colonialism, as it enables multi-national companies to extract and exploit cheap resources.

 Privatization

 A common policy required in structural adjustment is the privatization of state-owned industries and resources.
 This policy aims to increase efficiency and investment and to decrease state spending.
 State-owned resources are to be sold whether they generate a fiscal profit or not.

 Critics have condemned these privatization requirements, arguing that when resources are transferred to foreign corporations and/or national elites, the goal of public prosperity is replaced with the goal of private accumulation.
 Furthermore, state-owned firms may show fiscal losses because they fulfill a wider social role, such as providing low-cost utilities and jobs.
 Some scholars, such as Naomi Klein, have argued that SAPs and neoliberal policies have negatively affected many developing countries.

 Privatization has had disparate effects on women and men; one study examines how the privatization of the male-dominated manufacturing and extractive industries in Argentina as a result of structural adjustment programs and subsequent rise in unemployment among men have forced women into the labor market in which they are underpaid and face poor working conditions.
 Feminist studies critique the economic theory behind structural adjustment because its focus on the "productive economy" renders invisible the reproductive labor women do while assuming the "reproductive economy" will continue to function in the same way it did prior to the economic restructuring.
 Postcolonial feminist Chandra Mohanty says “the proliferation of structural adjustment policies around the world has reprivatized women’s labor by shifting the responsibility for social welfare from the state to the household and to women located there.”